 “Established by rights holders for rights holders”

 PICSEL is a not-for-profit organisation, committed to taking care of your interests and giving you a level platform to engage in secondary licensing.
-As a brand new collecting society for pictures our key objective is to ensure that all those representing visual artists and creators, in the UK and abroad, can claim royalty payments more effectively.
+As a brand new collecting society for pictures our key objective is to ensure that all visual artists, creators and representative rights holders, in the UK and abroad, can claim royalty payments more effectively.

 As a rights holder who licenses visual works, you can mandate PICSEL to represent you in collecting secondary income for your repertoire.

 PICSEL launched under the auspices of the new UK Collective Rights Management Regulations, which came into effect on 10th April 2016.

 Our aim is to be equitable, accountable and transparent as a collecting society for visual works.

 At PICSEL, we provide a central point for members to get more actively involved in the governance of the organisation and the licensing programmes made available by organisations such as the CLA, ERA and NLA, as well as others.